prajvinjalan/notepool/README.md

 - [ ] Password related - change password, forgot password (send email), minimum requirements when registering (?)
 - [ ] More complicated notes (lists and other formatting?)
 - [ ] React-grid-layout for notes? (will need a lot of refactoring)
-- [ ] Refactor express code to use ES6 notation?
+- [x] Refactor express code to use ES6 notation
 - [ ] Notifications (e.g. for login/register confirmations and validations)